Nevermorr3/DOTABUFF-Web-Scrape/README.md

 - [pandas](https://pandas.pydata.org/)

 ## Notes
+- Check 'requirements.txt' and ensure that the right versions of dependencies are installed.
 - Ensure that your web scraping complies with the website's terms of service and policies.
 - The script may need adjustments if the website's structure changes.

 ## Contributing
 - **Contributions are not accepted for this project.**